ACADEMY OF DENTAL MATERIALS

-Section 1 The Board of Directors, hereafter referred to as the Board, shall consist of the four elected officers plus six elected at large representatives, plus the immediate past-President.
-The Board Members shall be elected biannually by the members.
-At-large Board Members shall hold office for four (4) years and until their successors shall have been elected and shall have qualified.
+Section 1 The Board of Directors, hereafter referred to as the Board, shall consist of the four elected officers plus six elected at-large representatives, plus the immediate past-President.
+At-large Board Members shall hold office for four (4) years and until their successors shall have been elected.
 At Large Board Members cannot serve consecutive terms.
 Only Fellows and Active Members may be members of the Board.
 In the event of the dissolution of the Academy, the Board shall have no financial responsibility for outstanding debts of the Academy.

 Section 2 The affairs of the Academy shall be managed by the Board.